saikk9834/Foreign-Text-Translation-Summarization-and-Classification/README.md

 ## Overview

-This NLP (Natural Language Processing) project aims to provide a comprehensive solution for translating Hindi articles into English, summarizing the translated content, and classifying the articles into one of five predetermined categories.
+This NLP (Natural Language Processing) project aims to provide a comprehensive solution for translating Hindi articles into English, summarizing the translated content, and classifying the articles into one of five predetermined categories - Entertainment, Tech, Sports, Politics, Business.
 The project combines various NLP techniques and machine learning models to deliver accurate and efficient results for multilingual text processing.

 ## Features

 - Translation of Hindi articles into English
 - Summarization of translated content for concise understanding
-- Classification of articles into five pre-defined categories
+- Classification of articles into five pre-defined categories - Entertainment, Tech, Sports, Politics, Business
 - Support for handling multiple articles simultaneously
 - High accuracy and performance for efficient processing